 - Poses a threat to College property or equipment;

 - Substantially disrupts or interferes with the normal operations of the College;

 - Engages in off-campus conduct that adversely affects the College community; and/or

 - Is charged with a crime in violation of state or federal law.

-During an interim suspension, a student is prohibited from entering upon any College property and participating in any College activities.
+During an interim suspension, a student is prohibited from entering any College property and participating in any College activities.

 The Disciplinary Process is initiated once a complaint is filed against a student by a member of the College community or by the CCA.
 This policy is not intended to prevent members of the College community from attempting to resolve matters informally.
 Failure to cooperate with the College’s investigation of an alleged Code of Conduct violation, including failing to appear for an Administrative Resolution meeting or a Judicial Board Hearing will result in discipline of the Accused Student by the CCA and a forfeiture of his/her rights to a hearing or appeal.

 - All complaints under the Code of Conduct shall be filed with or by the CCA.